MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - Office 365 Business, starting with Version 1901, which was released on January 31, 2019.
 Office 365 Business is the version of Office that is included with the Office 365 Business and Office 365 Business Premium plans.
 > - Office for Mac, starting with Version 16.21, which was released on January 16, 2019.
 Office for Mac comes with any plan that includes Office 365 Business or Office 365 ProPlus.
 For more information, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

-## How to exclude Microsoft Teams from being installed by default on devices running Windows
+## How to exclude Microsoft Teams from being installed with Office 365 ProPlus on devices running Windows

-If you don’t want Teams installed by default when you install Office 365 ProPlus on devices running Windows, you'll need to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and use the [ExcludeApp element](https://docs.microsoft.com/DeployOffice/configuration-options-for-the-office-2016-deployment-tool#excludeapp-element) in your configuration.xml file, as shown in the following example.
+If you don’t want Teams installed when you install Office 365 ProPlus on devices running Windows, you need to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and use the [ExcludeApp element](https://docs.microsoft.com/DeployOffice/configuration-options-for-the-office-2016-deployment-tool#excludeapp-element) in your configuration.xml file, as shown in the following example.

-> [!IMPORTANT]
-> - To exclude Teams from being installed, even if you're just installing Project or Visio, you need to include the ExcludeApp element for each Office product you're installing.
-But, you don't need to include the ExcludeApp element in the section of your configuration.xml file where you specify language packs or proofing tools.
-> - This is a known issue with the installation process that currently requires including the ExcludeApp element for Teams in multiple places in the configuration.xml file.
-We're working on a fix for this issue so that repeating the ExcludeApp element for Teams in several places won't be necessary.
-We'll update this article when this known issue has been fixed.

 ```xml
 <Configuration>